-The 'functional pinealectomy' in this study in contrast to surgical pinealectomy (Mizrak et al. 2003) has not enhanced the level of myocardial fibrosis (Figure 3).
-The absence of fibrosis after 4-week light exposure of rats might be explained by the fact that functional pinealectomy suppress only night-time melatonin levels or that a longer period of continuous light is required to promote the development of myocardial fibrosis.
+In contrast to surgical pinealectomy (Mizrak et al. 2003), in this study the "functional pinealectomy" has not enhanced the level of myocardial fibrosis (Fig. 3).
+The absence of fibrosis after 4-week light exposure of rats might be explained by the fact that "functional pinealectomy" suppresses only night-time melatonin levels or that a longer period of continuous light is required to promote the development of myocardial fibrosis.
 Despite the unchanged level of fibrosis we found increased collagen I/III ratio.
-Types I and III collagens are major structural proteins forming the myocardial collagen matrix.
+Type I and III collagens are major structural proteins forming the myocardial collagen matrix.
 Type I collagen determines the stiffness of the myocardium, while type III collagen contributes to its elasticity (Brilla et al. 1993, Yamamoto et al. 2002).
 It has been proposed that collagen type I/III ratio is an important marker for determination of the quality of collagen and prediction of myocardial stiffness (Pathak et al. 2001).
-The quality of collagen in the remodelling of myocardium might be responsible for adverse cardiovascular events (Weber, 2000).
-Changes in collagen I/III ratio were also suggested to decrease electrical stability of myocardium (Xu et al. 2004) and could be involved in the modulation of the outcome of ischemia-reperfusion in functionally/surgically pinealectomized rats.
+The quality of collagen in the remodeling of myocardium might be responsible for adverse cardiovascular events (Weber 2000).
+Changes in collagen I/III ratio were also suggested to decrease electrical stability of myocardium (Xu et al. 2004) and could be involved in the modulation of the outcome of ischemiareperfusion in functionally/surgically pinealectomized rats.
 Excessive collagen content was proposed to be a result of increased collagen synthesis and/or inadequate collagen degradation (Varo et al. 2000).
-Both might be possibly modulated by nitric oxide (Rossi et al. 2003).
-Attenuation of NO-synthase activity in the heart in association with continuous light exposure was observed in our previous recent experiments (Paulis et al. 2005).
+Both might be modulated by nitric oxide (Rossi et al. 2003).
+Attenuation of NO-synthase activity in the heart in association with continuous light exposure was observed in our previous recent experiments (Paulis et al. 2006).

-The immunohistochemical study of NO-synthase expression was realized with the aim to elucidate whether previously reported changes in NO-synthase activity are caused by altered NO-synthase expression.
-We have observed no changes in the localization or level of NO-synthase (either inducible or endothelial) positivity in cardiomyocytes (Figure 4).
-Thus we suppose that decreased levels of melatonin in light exposed rats may be insufficient to exert its reported antioxidant effect (Tan et al. 2000, Girouard et al. 2004, Sahna et al. 2005) or inhibition of glucocorticoid formation (Rebuffat et al. 1987), which could potentially attenuate NO formation by inhibition of NO-synthase protein activity (Maxwell 2002), without alteration of NO-synthase expression.
+The immunohistochemical study of NO-synthase expression was performed with the aim to elucidate whether previously reported changes in NO-synthase activity are caused by altered NO-synthase expression.
+We have not observed any changes in the localization or level of NO-synthase (either inducible or endothelial) positivity in cardiomyocytes (Fig. 4).
+However, reduced melatonin levels in light-exposed animals may result in attenuated antioxidant capacity of melatonin (Tan et al. 2000, Girouard et al. 2004, Sahna et al. 2005) and the lack of inhibitory effect of melatonin on glucocorti-coid formation (Rebuffat et al. 1987).
+Both these factors could inhibit NO formation (Maxwell 2002), without affecting the level of NO-synthase expression.

-We conclude that four-week continuous light exposure of rats has not affected relative heart weight, the level of myocardial fibrosis or NO-synthase expression but increased collagen type I/III ratio.
-The loss of structural homogeneity of the myocardium in favour of collagen I might increase myocardial stiffness and contribute to functional alterations after continuous light exposure.
+We conclude that four-week exposure of rats to continuous light has not affected relative heart weight, the level of myocardial fibrosis or NO-synthase expression but increased collagen type I/III ratio.
+The loss of structural homogeneity of the myocardium in favor of collagen I might increase myocardial stiffness and contribute to functional alterations after continuous light exposure.